 - These cases are intended for students, residents, and physicians.
 If you are seeking patient information, then please browse the section intended for patients.

 - The cases and tutorials in EyeRounds are written by our physicians.

 Presentations are being made available for review purposes only.

 Material presented at morning rounds is presented to initiate discussion.

 Material presented may not be medically proven fact and should not be used to guide treatment.

 Opinions expressed are not necessarily those of the University of Iowa.

-EyeRounds.org is funded by unrestricted funds from The University of Iowa Department of Ophthalmology and Visual Sciences and from The Iowa Eye Association who have no influence on the content of this site.
+EyeRounds.org is funded by unrestricted funds from The University of Iowa Department of Ophthalmology and Visual Sciences and The Iowa Eye Association who have no influence on the content of this site.

-The content of the Department of Ophthalmology & Visual Sciences web site is copyright © The University of Iowa.
+The content of the Department of Ophthalmology and Visual Sciences web site is copyright © The University of Iowa.
 The University of Iowa allows visitors (including health care professionals who wish to distribute materials to patients) to duplicate portions of this site for personal or educational use without seeking permission from the authors.
 Any other requests to reproduce the content of this website may be submitted via the contact form.

 Logo copyright 2011, Alton Szeto, MFA and The University of Iowa.